Pet Laser Therapy:

 Each laser therapy treatment takes between 10-15 minutes, though this can vary if your pet has multiple areas that need treating.
 The procedure itself is completely painless and generates a relaxing warmth that your pet will likely enjoy.

 Why You Should Consider Laser Therapy

 Pets that do not tolerate medication well or refuse to take medication altogether may respond well to laser therapy treatment.
-Side effects are virtually nonexistent, and if laser therapy alone isn’t enough, we can also try acupuncture or one of our other holistic therapies.
+Side effects are virtually nonexistent.
 Request an appointment with us by calling (734) 464-6281 and we’ll be happy to discuss your pet’s healing options with you in more detail.